Are You Making these 5 Networking Mistakes?

 I lost an opportunity to connect with 3 or 4 prospects at the end of an event, when a woman monopolized my time and attention to pitch her revolutionary sales training technique.
 Not only did she insist on talking at me non-stop, she ignored my panicked looks darting towards the others, as they made their way out, taking away any chance I had to speak with them.

 Instead, had she heeded my requests to chat later, I’d have been more amenable to a conversation.
 I might also have connected her to others or invited her to events that I’m a part of.
-That’s the way business connects work.
+That’s the way business connects work – these kind of missteps or mistakes in Networking won’t generally pay off.
+Sometimes it’s a put off.

 Card Shark – Not Cool!